-- Remote work and online services will continue to be relied upon to reduce the number of people in the courthouse. - Layouts for common areas, courtrooms, public counters, and administrative areas will support the maintenance of physical distancing. - Measures supporting physical distancing will include: - Signage that will request individuals maintain physical distancing of two metres - Physical distancing floor decals/queuing markers spaced every two metres in queuing and waiting areas - Where feasible, direction of the public away from office areas and judicial chambers - Administrative procedures to manage flow of individuals where necessary (e.g., one-way hallways/stairways) - Signage and visual markers to aid in physical distancing of seating in courtrooms, waiting areas and any other rooms - Where reasonable and possible, removing or "taping off" seating to maintain physical distancing - Signage and markers to aid in distancing of workstations in administrative areas

-• Within the courtroom:

-- Physical distancing will be maintained in keeping with the approach to maintaining general courtroom decorum. - At the close of the hearing, court attendees will be asked by court staff to exit the courtroom in a manner that respects physical distancing and avoids overlap with those entering for the next session. - Where physical distancing is not possible, other control measures will be introduced, such as engineered controls and the use of PPE, as recommended through the site assessment.
+- Layouts for common areas, courtrooms, public counters, and administrative areas have been adjusted where possible, to support the maintenance of physical distancing. - Measures supporting physical distancing include: - Signage requesting individuals maintain physical distancing of two metres - Physical distancing floor decals/queuing markers spaced every two metres in queuing and waiting areas - Where feasible, the public will be directed away from office areas and judicial chambers - Administrative procedures to manage flow of individuals where necessary (e.g., one-way hallways/stairways) - Signage and visual markers to aid in physical distancing of seating in courtrooms, waiting areas and any other rooms - Where reasonable and possible, removing or "taping off" seating to maintain physical distancing - Signage and markers to aid in distancing of workstations in administrative areas - Within the courtroom: - Physical distancing will be maintained in keeping with the approach to maintaining general courtroom decorum. - At the close of the hearing, court attendees will be asked by court staff to exit the courtroom in a manner that respects physical distancing and avoids overlap with those entering for the next session. - Where physical distancing is not possible, other control measures have been introduced, such as engineering controls and the use of PPE, as recommended through the risk assessment. - Accessibility Coordinators are available to assist court users in maintaining physical distancing by providing wayfinding and navigation assistance as needed.